Inventory control in online trading

 Use Excel to create spreadsheets and organize your data - included in all Microsoft 365 package!

 A stock control system covers the following everyday tasks:

 - Structuring purchases: controlling and analyzing purchases is a vital element of any shipping business.
-Stock control systems help you order in a cost and demand-effective way and also help you manage resources.
+Warehouse management systems help you order in a cost and demand-effective way, and also help you manage resources.

 - Structuring sales: the software takes control of managing your personal data, the customers’ data, as well as all other information relevant to sales.
-They also assist in planning and executing temporary, short-term, and seasonal tasks such as Advent calendars.
+It also assists in planning and executing temporary, short-term, and seasonal tasks such as advent calendars.